Anchor lets someone you care about document what is happening and automatically alert you when they need support.

 Do not panic.

-View and download the evidence
+View the evidence in the app

 Reach out to check in